sourcegraph/handbook/content/engineering/incidents/index.md

 If a customer's instance is reporting "license expired" already, note that [there is a 72hr grace period](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/enterprise/internal/license/license.go#L43:15) before non-admin users are locked out.

-## Resolution owner
+## Incident Lead

-The resolution owner is responsible for resolving the incident as quickly and safely as possible.
+The indicent lead is responsible for resolving the incident as quickly and safely as possible.
+They are the DRI coordinating the incident, tasked with driving it to resolution and ensuring clear internal and external communication with stalkholders and customers.

-1. **Acknowledge ownership** of the incident in the relevant Slack thread in the #incidents channel (i.e. "I'm on it").
+1. **Acknowledge ownership** of the incident in the relevant incident chatroom (i.e. "I'm on it").
-2. **Communicate** intended next steps (e.g. "I plan to...") and post regular updates (e.g. "I tried ... which resulted in ...") in the Slack thread.
+2. **Communicate** intended next steps (e.g. "I plan to...") and keep the incident status and summary up to date (e.g. "We tried ... which resulted in ...") in the incident chat room.

 The owner of the incident may delegate tasks to other available/working engineers if necessary but should make a best effort to minimize the number of other engineers who get interrupted by the incident.
 This delegated work preempts work unrelated to operational incidents.